-At every stage and location, the 2nd Assistant Director should conduct an on-set safety meeting with all Extras and Day Hires.
+At every stage and location, the Assistant Stage Manager/2nd AD should conduct an on-set safety meeting with all Extras and Day Hires.
 The outline below should be used as a guide for subjects to be covered.
 In addition, the Safety Meeting Attendance Sheet should be signed by all attendees for every meeting held.

 A separate meeting should be held at every stage and/or location for any given day.

 Production Name: Date: Time: AM PM

 Location:

 Meeting Conducted By: (Name) (Title)

+The contraction of the contracti (Title)

 SAFETY MEETING CHECKLIST

-Review and post Form 15: Safety GDay Hires.Emergency Plan: iuidelines for Ex xtras and The eatrical
+☐ Review and post Form 15: Safety G Day Hires. ☐ Emergency Plan: uidelines for Ex xtras and The eatrical

 Local Emergency Response telep ohone number

 Fire alarm pull stations

 Emergency exits

-Escape routes
+Escape routes Escape routes

-Post-evacuation assembly area
+Post-evacuation assembly area Post-evacuation assembly area

-DO NOT re-enter evacuated built lding until okay ed by Fire Do ept.
+DO NOT re-enter evacuated built DO NOT re-enter evacuated building until okayed by Fire Dept.

 ☐ Name and location of Set Medic

-Location-specific hazards: lead pair nt, asbestos, tra affic, etc.
+☐ Location-specific hazards: lead paint, asbestos, traffic, etc.

-Potential hazards of planned activition ties: stunts, FX, , drones, etc.
+☐ Potential hazards of planned activities: stunts, FX, drones, etc.

-☐ Heat Illness Prevention Plan if tem peratures abov e 80 F.
+☐ Heat Illness Prevention Plan if temperatures above 80 F.

-☐ If you are too tired or ill to work sa fely or drive ho me safely, to ell
+\Box If you are too tired or ill to work safely or drive home safely, tell ell

 Supervisor.

-Report any safety concerns to the A Anonymous Saf fety Hotline a at (818)
+☐ Report any safety concerns to the Anonymous Safety Hotline at (818) at (818)

-954-2800 or 877-566-8001.
 954-2800 or 877-566-8001.

 ☐ Safety Meeting Attendance Sheet